 When is the best time to catch bass in the UK?

-The best time to catch bass is in summer at dusk or dawn.
+The best time to catch bass is at dusk or dawn in summer.
 As for tide times, this varied a lot by location.
 Some places fish best at low water, others high, and others mid-water.
 Some places fish best on a neap tide, others on a spring tide.
-Part of the fun of bass fishing is trying out your spots at different times to work out when the bass move through.
-For instance, fishing a particular section of an estuary at different states of tide or fishing a gulley at different times.
+Part of the fun of bass fishing is trying out your spots at different times.
+You can work out when the bass move through like clockwork—for instance, fishing a particular section of an estuary at different states of tide, or fishing a gulley at different times.
 Once you’ve cracked it, bass can be highly predictable.
 The sea is chaotic, but in some ways, it’s like clockwork.

 When is the sea bass fishing season in the UK?

 The bass fishing season runs from April through November.
 No fish can legally be taken in the UK between December and the end of February, to protect breeding stock.
 There will be regional variation depending on exposure to the Gulf Stream and the North Sea.
 The south and west coasts of the UK have better bass fishing.
 The range of European sea bass is increasing as the water warms with global warming, just as the range of the winter cod is decreasing.
 If you’re a member of bass lure fishing Facebook groups, you will see when the bass are inshore because people start posting pictures of them pretty much as soon as they arrive.
 It’s often around April-May time that the bass fishing kicks off.

 Can you catch bass in the winter in the UK?